Handblue/Handblue/README.md

 <br />

-Hi, I'm Emir.
+Hello, I'm Emir.
-Cybersecurity, artificial intelligence and blockchain myself on technologies
+Cybersecurity, python and blockchain myself about technologies
 I want to improve.
-From my childhood technology and electronic devices
-I am curious.
+This is my passion.

 💪🏻 Python